-To clarify that complying with Part F2 will satisfy the requirements of FP2.1-FP2.6.
+To clarify that complying with Part F2 and, for public transport buildings, Part H2 will satisfy the requirements of FP2.1-FP2.6.

 F2.1 Facilities in residential buildings

 To specify the minimum acceptable sanitary, bathing, laundry and cooking facilities required in Class 2 buildings, Class 3 buildings (for residents only), Class 9c buildings (for residents only) and Class 4 parts.